J. K. Dobbins: 2018 season

+2019 season

-In 2019, Dobbins would enter his Junior season with high expectations.
+In 2019, Dobbins would enter his junior season with high expectations.
 These expectations were met when he went on to gain 100+ yards in ten games during the season.
 This included a four-touchdown performance against Michigan that stemmed from 211 yards rushing.
 He finished his season as the only Buckeye in history to rush for more than 2,000 yards in a season, passing Eddie George.
 Dobbins was a Doak Walker Award finalist and finished sixth for the Heisman Trophy.
 He was named First-team All-Big Ten and First-team All-American as an All-Purpose player by the Football Writers Association of America.

-On December 30, 2019, Dobbins announced his intention to forgo his senior season and enter the 2020 NFL Draft.
+On December 30, 2019, Dobbins announced his intention to forgo his senior season and enter the 2020 NFL draft.
 He left Ohio State with a total of 4,459 yards rushing, which makes him second all time.
 He won four Big Ten Offensive Player of the Week Awards, three Big Ten titles and two bowl games.